AJGreaves/familyhub/testing.md

 - This bug took hours to track down as I originally blamed it on a cursor problem with mongoDB.
 Of course now I am writing my bug report with the one right above it I realise now how obvious it was!!
 The function above also removed the "active" class from all the slides on the second carousel.
 - To fix this I adjusted my javascript function to be more specific to removing all but the first `.active` class from **each** one.

+8. **Pagination on click events not firing**
+- A simple jQuery on-click event on my pagination links refused to fire.
+- The reason for this was that the html for pagination was inserted into the page using JavaScript after page was loaded.
+Which in turn meant that the event listeners were not being added to the newly inserted elements.
+- Bug was fixed by adding the onclick event in the callback right after the html for the pagination was inserted into the page.

 #### Unsolved bugs

 1.